-Since, as can be seen from the two excerpts above, the White House pro-war rhetoric has been relying heavily on conceptualization of the terrorist (nuclear) threat in terms of a physically close phenomenon, I propose to employ Chilton's (2004) notion of proximization to serve as a controlling concept for defining the internal structure of the model, encapsulating all the legitimization related techniques.
-In short, thus, the advocated model recognizes legitimization (of the post-9/11 foreign military involvement) as a macro function of all the war-onterror rhetoric.
-The function of legitimization is enacted by utilizing the peruasive power of proximization, a notion which assumes "putting the discourse addressee in the center of events narrated to him/her" (cf. Chilton 2004) and which will be described as such in detail below.
+Since, as can be seen from the two excerpts above, the White House pro-war rhetoric has been relying heavily on conceptualization of the terrorist (nuclear) threat in terms of a physically close phenomenon, I employ Chilton's original (2004) and Cap's revisited (2005, 2006) notion of proximization to serve as a controlling concept for defining the internal structure of the model, encapsulating all the legitimization related techniques.
+In short, thus, the advocated model recognizes legitimization (of the post-9/11 foreign military involvement) as a macro function of all the war-on-terror rhetoric.
+The function of legitimization is enacted by utilizing the peruasive power of proximization, a concept which assumes "putting the discourse addressee in the center of events narrated to him/her" (cf. Chilton 2004) and which will be described as such in more detail below.
 Finally, there are language constructs whose strategic combination triggers proximization.
 All the three levels, involving the constancy of the legitimizing function, the ongoing presence of proximization pattern serving legitimization, and the consistent use of language making up a given proximization aspect or strategy, must be seen to interrelate in their collective contribution to the aura of justification, in order for the proposed analytic model to prove theoretically sound.

-Proximization
+3. Proximization